Oldales/homework-code-refactor/README.md

 # homework-code-refactor

 ## User Story
-As a student, this is a project to implement and improve a given code by refactoring so that it follows accessibility standards, uses semantic HTML, and improves code readability so that the site is optimized for search engines.
+this is a homework to implement and improve a given code by refactoring so that it follows accessibility standards, uses semantic HTML, and improves the code so that the site is optimized for search engines.

 ## Table of Contents
 - Description
-- Installation
 - Test
 - Built With
-- License

 ## Description
 The goal of this homework was to add semantic HTML elements where it was necessary , as well as to comment, format the code of the original index.html and style.css files.